Previous Page Next Page

 PI Facility does not investigate the following types of facilities:

-• Day activity health services (DAHS) or individualized skills and socialization (ISS) facilities.
+- Day activity health services (DAHS) and some individualized skills and socialization (ISS) facilities.
 See the Texas DAHS Directory on the HHS website.

 For more information about most of these types of facilities, see the Adult Protective Services Handbook, Appendix I: Facilities and Jurisdictions.